Talc: Association with asbestos

 One particular issue with commercial use of talc is its frequent co-location in underground deposits with asbestos ore.
 Asbestos is a general term for different types of fibrous silicate minerals, desirable in construction for their heat resistant properties.
 There are six varieties of asbestos; the most common variety in manufacturing, white asbestos, is in the serpentine family.
 Serpentine minerals are sheet silicates; although not in the serpentine family, talc is also a sheet silicate, with two sheets connected by magnesium cations.
 The frequent co-location of talc deposits with asbestos may result in contamination of mined talc with white asbestos, which poses serious health risks when dispersed into the air and inhaled.
-Stringent quality control since 1976, including separating cosmetic- and food-grade talc from "industrial"-grade talc, has largely eliminated this issue, but it remains a potential hazard requiring mitigation in the mining and processing of talc.
+Stringent quality control since 1976, including separating cosmetic- and food-grade talc from that destined for industrial use, has largely eliminated this issue, but it remains a potential hazard requiring mitigation in the mining and processing of talc.
 A 2010 US FDA survey failed to find asbestos in a variety of talc-containing products.
 A 2018 Reuters investigation asserted that pharmaceuticals company Johnson & Johnson knew for decades that there was asbestos in its baby powder, and in 2020 the company stopped selling its baby powder in the US and Canada.
 There were calls for Johnson & Johnson's largest shareholders to force the company to end global sales of baby powder, and hire an independent firm to conduct a racial justice audit as it had been marketed to African American and overweight women.
 On August 11, 2022, the company announced it would stop making talc-based powder by 2023 and replace it with cornstarch-based powders.
 The company said the talc-based powder is safe to use and does not contain asbestos.